Breastfeeding in the time of COVID-19

 If you have COVID-19:

-Much is unknown right now about how the coronavirus transmits between a mother and an unborn baby.
-The CDC states that “in limited studies on women with COVID-19 and another coronavirus infection, Severe Acute Respiratory Syndrome (SARS-CoV), the virus has not been detected in breast milk; however we do not know whether mothers with COVID-19 can transmit the virus via breast milk.”
+Much is unknown about how the coronavirus transmits between a mother and an unborn baby.
+The CDC states that “We do not know whether mothers with COVID-19 can transmit the virus via breast milk, but the limited data available suggest this is not likely."
 While still encouraging the use of breast milk for a newborn, the CDC does note that expressing or pumping milk and having another well caretaker feed the infant does lessen his or her risk of contracting the virus through respiratory droplets.
 WHO recommends a similar protocol if the mother is too unwell to breastfeed, as well.

-Skin-to-skin is a deeply important way to bond with your newborn.
+Skin-to-skin is a deeply important way to bond with your newborn and does not need to be skipped.
 The World Health Organization advocates for “close contact” for the mother and baby, which includes “hold[ing] her newborn skin-to-skin and shar[ing] a room with her baby.”
 Hands should be washed for 20 seconds before and after handling the baby and a mask should be worn during breastfeeding.
 WHO also points to the importance of routinely disinfecting all surfaces having to do with breastfeeding and the baby.

 If you do not have COVID-19: